aenawi/GraphRAG-Book/README.md

 # Setup

-Need a minimum Neo4j version of 5.15 installed either locally or in the cloud.
+Need a minimum DBMS version of 5.15 installed either locally or in the cloud.

 Update the DB_CONFIG in microsoft_to_neo4j.py with your Neo4j details.